adhoc-dev/sale/sale_order_type_ux/README.rst

  - Make invisible sale order type for portal users.

 * If installed after some sales have been confirmed, it sets the "Default" sales order type on them.
+* The fiscal position of the order type only applies while the order's company can use it.
+Before, it was applied whatever the company, so changing the company of an order left the fiscal position of the previous one -a value the field's own company check does not accept- and it looked as if it had not been recomputed.

 Installation
 ============